 - 1. This section reflects a significant reduction of the default rules contained in prior drafts. - 2.
 The first sentence in subsection (a) covers a classic implied license dealing with rights necessary to achieve the purposes of the grant and with rights that may not have been expressly granted.
 For example, a license to use a film clip in a CD ROM product impliedly conveys the right to crop or modify the size of the clip to fit the media unless that is expressly excluded.
 A grant of a license in software conveys the right to use functions provided in the software in the ordinary course to make modified versions of that software.
 The implied license relates to rights transferred and to materials provided to the party; it does not require a transfer of additional materials (such as source code), unless that transfer was agreed to by the parties.
-Additionally, express contract terms precluding this treatment are effective. - 4.
+Additionally, express contract terms precluding this treatment are effective. - 3.
 The second and third sentences in subsection (a) deal with a highly important interpretation issue that is accentuated as information transactions become more common outside areas expert in intellectual property rules.
 Unless dealt with here, the interpretation issue creates a trap for unwary draftsmen.
 Under current law, it is clear that uses of licensed information outside the express scope of a license are breaches of contract if the scope is defined in terms of "this use only" or otherwise expressly precludes the use.
 If the word "only" does not appear, the cases are less clear and some case law suggests that the omission of the word in formal grant language vitiates the contract claim.
 This concept is not universally followed and some federal policy holds that the proper interpretation is that any use not expressly granted is withheld.

 Under the second and third sentences of (a), an affirmative grant of less than all rights impliedly excludes other uses that exceed the grant.
 The implied limitation, however, is not as strong as an express limitation.
 The implied limitation does not preclude acts that are necessary to achieve the uses contemplated in the express grant.
 Additionally, the implied limitation is not exceeded if the use would have been permitted by law in the absence of the implied limitation.
-Thus, a consumer (personal) use of a commercial license might be permitted if it would be a fair use (if it does not adversely impact the market for the work) and was not expressly precluded by the contract.
+Thus, scholarly use of a direct quotation from a licensed text not covered by confidentiality restrictions would likely be a fair use and would not conflict with the implied limitation.
+Sitting in one's office doing a letter to a family friend using software that is under a commercial use license would likely not conflict with any implied limitation.
 However, if a grant is for use of a motion picture in one location but did not use the magic word "only" and the licensee uses the motion picture copy to make and distribute multiple copies for sale to home uses, that activity would violate the copyright (as a non-fair use) and breach the contract.
 The position that no implied limits are present creates a trap for the unwary licensor in that it contradicts normal contract interpretation ideals of viewing a contract in light of its commercial purpose.
 A grant to use software or a motion picture in Peoria implies the lack of a contract right to do so in Detroit.